thechosenone98/Synthetix-Twitter-Bot/README.md

 As proof, here's a picture from my bot Tweeter account:
 ![Proof](https://user-images.githubusercontent.com/13340366/118216281-3c271400-b441-11eb-8688-f4d5e5fa99ee.png)

+Here's a link to it if you want to go and have a look for yourself: [@TwitterBot2](https://twitter.com/TwittterBot2)

 TODOs:
 - [X] Setup Twitter Dev account and app